vishvAsa/sanskrit/vyAkaraNam/whitney/13_Chapter_IX_PRESENT-SYSTEM.md

 d\.
-Examples of augmentless forms showing the accent belonging to the present-system are `gā́yat, páçyat, páçyan, jā́yathās`.
+Examples of augmentless forms showing the accent belonging to the present-system are `gā́yat, páśyat, páśyan, jā́yathās`.

 761\.
 The `ya`-class stems are more than a hundred and thirty in number, and nearly half of them have forms in use in all periods of the